askui/askui/docs/docs/general/06-Tutorials/multi-device.md

 ## 1. Download and Prepare the `askui-ui-controller` Binary for Each Device

-- If you already used the askui library once, then the binary for your platform already exists in the `node_modules/` directory, as the binary gets automatically downloaded if an instance of `UiController` gets initialized.
-[See here](../../api/08-Configuration/askui-ui-controller.md) for more details on the *askui* UI Controller*.
+- If you already used the askui library once, then the binary for your platform already exists in the `node_modules/` directory, as the binary gets automatically downloaded when an instance of `UiController` gets initialized.
+[See here](../../api/08-Configuration/askui-ui-controller.md) for more details on the *askui UI Controller*.

 - Follow this path and confirm that the binary exists: